earthstar-project/earthstar/README.md

 Like Scuttlebutt, but:
 * one author can use multiple devices
 * data is mutable
-* uses a key-value data model instead of event-sourcing, to reduce the need for custom indexing
+* instead of an append-only log, it's a set of mutable items
 * supports partial replication
 * will sync over HTTP, so it's easy to host in places like Glitch.com
 * has less strict data guarantees -- you can't tell if you have someone's entire dataset or not